ladybug_geometry.geometry3d.face module

 • flip_side – Boolean to note whether the side the contours start from should be flipped.
 Recommended value is is False to have contours start on top or right.
 Setting to True will start contours on the bottom or left.

-• tolerance – An optional value to remove any contours with a length less than the tolerance.
+• tolerance – The minimum distance between coordinates that is considered meaningful.
+Will be used to remove any contours with a length less than the tolerance.

 contour_by_number(contour_count, direction_vector, flip_side, tolerance)[source]